Olen/kea_hooks/README.md

 ### Note about giaddr
 The hook also supports a special case where you can automatically insert the "giaddr" as default router in the DHCP-reply.
 Simply set Option 3 ("routers") to "0.0.0.0" in the kea-config, and that value will be replaced by the data from "giaddr" in the request (if it is set).

 This might sound like a strange thing to do, but it allows you to greatly simplify the config for certain cases.
-You can have *one* common subnet defined for several locations, and each device will get the correct default gateway.
+You can have *one* common subnet defined for several locations (behind different routers, acting as dhcp-relays), and each device will get the correct default gateway.
 This might be feasible in situations where the clients are not supposed to connect to each other - like provisioning of CPEs or other devices.

 ## Build